fo-am/penelopean-robotics/README.md

 soft.
 Part of the [Penelope Project](https://penelope.hypotheses.org/), a Study of Weaving as Technical Mode of Existence.

+See a video of our [first swarm robotics maypole dancing test.](https://www.youtube.com/watch?v=NbzEvIek4nM)

 ![](https://raw.githubusercontent.com/fo-am/penelopean-robotics/master/pic.jpg)

 Penelopean robots designed for weaving ancient Greek looms and maypole